OutdatedScripts/volantraDEMO/README.md

 # VolantraDEMO - Open-Sourced Bot.

-With simple commands, Its hard go go wrong.
+With simple commands, Its hard to go wrong.